PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Neutrino propagation through Earth

 \subsection{Probability of transition through matter}

 If the neutrino flux from the Sun crosses the Earth (or any finite density matter in general) the probabilities are modified, since the propagation eigenstates in matter differ from the vacuum ones.
-In general the flavour eigenstate at time\footnote{Since we always assume ultrarelativistic neutrinos, we can interchangeably use traveled distance $x$ or elapsed time $t$ to identify the evolved neutrino state.} $t$ is obtained by evolving the one at $t=0$ with the appropriate evolutor operator $\mathcal{U}$